-||Shirts: White; Shorts: Black; Socks: Black; Keeper Shirt: Green|
+|Colours:||Shirts: Amber and Black; Shorts: Black; Socks: Black; Keeper Shirt: Green|

 |Midweek home games||Tuesday|

 Kennington Football Club

 What is not in dispute was that Kennington Football Club was the oldest junior club in Kent.
 Both the associations marked the fact and presented the club with illuminated addresses to mark the achievement in 1988.

 Throughout most of the last century the club competed in the local Ashford and District League where the opposition was mainly drawn from village sides, together with a large number of military teams along with sides representing strong railway connections.

-The Club took the decision to step up the football pyramid into the prestigious Kent County League in the 1980’s.
+The club took the decision to step up the football pyramid into the prestigious Kent County League in the 1980’s.
 This was an attempt to mix with stronger opposition, better playing conditions, and in turn, a higher standard of officialdom both on and off the pitch.